skittleson/ESP-TypeScript/readme.md

   </a>
 </p>

-> Transpile TypeScript to JavaScript for ESP8266/ESP32 microcontrollers template project.
+> Transpile TypeScript to Espruino flavor of JavaScript for ESP8266/ESP32 microcontrollers template project.
 Writing safe, maintainable, and testable code is the projects goal.

 ## Install